saedarm/BovineShell/Contributing.md

-# Contributing to MooTalk
+# Contributing to BovineShell

-First off, thank you for considering contributing to MooTalk!
-It's people like you that make MooTalk such a fun tool.
+First off, thank you for considering contributing to BovineShell!
+It's people like you that make BovineShell such a fun tool.

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for MooTalk.
+This section guides you through submitting a bug report for BovineShell.
 Following these guidelines helps maintainers understand your report, reproduce the behavior, and find related reports.

 **Before Submitting A Bug Report:**
-- Check the [issues](https://github.com/yourusername/mootalk/issues) to see if the bug has already been reported
+- Check the [issues](https://github.com/yourusername/BovineShell/issues) to see if the bug has already been reported
 - Try running with the `-Verbose` parameter to get more output

 **How Do I Submit A Bug Report?**